Probesys/lotemplate/README.md

 ## Unsolvable problems

-The error `UnoBridgeException` happens frequently and unpredictably, and this error stops the soffice processus.
+The error `UnoBridgeException` happens frequently and unpredictably, and this error stops the soffice processus (please note that the API try to re-launch the process by itself).
 This error, particularly annoying, is unfortunately impossible to fix, since it's a pyUNO - or soffice - bug, unresolved since 2015.
 It is therefore very unlikely that this bug will ever be fixed.
 Here is a non-exhaustive list of cases that can cause this bug :
-- The soffice process was simply closed after the connection is established.
-That's the normal behavior of the error
+- The soffice process was simply closed after the connection is established, but instead of raising the `UnoConnectionClosed` exception, the bridge crashes.
 - The `.~lock.[FILENAME].odt#` file is present in the folder where the document is open.
 This file is created when the file is currently edited via libreoffice or openoffice, and deleted when the programs in which it is edited are closed.